 They are known for their moisturizing properties.
-And are one of the best ingredients used in moisturizers for those with dry skin who desperately need hydration and nourishment.
+And is one of the best ingredients used in moisturizers for those with dry skin who desperately need hydration and nourishment.

-The primary skin benefits in avocados come from their carotenoid content.
+The primary skin benefits of avocados come from their carotenoid content.
 These are alpha-carotene, beta-cryptoxanthin, beta-carotene, zeaxanthin, and lutein.

 Not only do these carotenoids attack free radicals, but they also help the skin build stronger structures, improve brightness, and even contribute to the thickening of the skin.
 Thin skin is a significant complaint of mature women.

 High in beneficial nutrients

 Boosts eye health

 As we go throughout our lives, we come into contact with pollutants that wreak havoc on our skin by creating free radicals.